matteobaccan/dbchat/INSTALL.md

-# DBMCP - Developer Installation Guide
+# DBChat - Developer Installation Guide
 ## Building and Deployment Documentation for Database MCP Server

-This guide is for developers who need to build DBMCP from source, understand build profiles, configure advanced deployment scenarios, or contribute to the project.
+This guide is for developers who need to build DBChat from source, understand build profiles, configure advanced deployment scenarios, or contribute to the project.

 **End users**: See [README.md](README.md) for simple setup instructions using pre-built JAR files.